katzenbaer/riot-objc/README.md

 ```

 ### Business Logic/Data Models
-All responses from the endpoint are stored in Business Logic models or in containers (usually `NSArray`) of these models.
+All responses from the endpoint are stored in business logic models or in containers (usually `NSArray`) of these models.
 The models are prefixed with `BL` and end with `Dto`.
 Here are some examples of these classes,

  * BLChampionListDto
  * BLChampionDto
  * BLChampionStatsDto
  * BLChampionStatDto
+ * *and many more!*

 #### Instantiating
 You shouldn't need to ever explictly instantiate these classes by yourself.
 Rather, requesting using the endpoint class methods will `alloc`, `init`, and `return` instances of these classes or containers with these classes, such as `NSArray`.